 Human beings quickly adapt to both pleasure and pain

-Did you know that psychologists have been so curious about this subject that they have been studying it since the 1970’s?
+Psychologists have been so curious about this subject that they have been studying it since the 1970’s.
+But philosophers have observed this trend for much longer.

-This phenomenon is known as the hedonic treadmill, or hedonic adaptation—which is the observation that humans generally return to the same level of happiness despite major positive or negative life changes.
+This phenomenon is now referred to as the hedonic treadmill, or hedonic adaptation—which is the observation that humans generally return to the same level of happiness despite major positive or negative life changes.
 According to hedonic treadmill theory, as a person makes more money, their tastes and expectations rise, which results in no permanent gain in overall happiness.

 Psychologists such as Nobel prize winner Daniel Kahneman, have greatly elaborated on the initial research into these areas.